 Please send us your request concerning your anticipated image processing pipeline for your multi-camera system.
 To evaluate the quality and the performance of our solution, please download Fast CinemaDNG Processor software for Windows.
 At the same link you can download DNG image series for testing as well.

 Fig.5.
 Full image processing pipeline on NVIDIA CUDA for each camera in multi-camera system

 The above image processing pipeline for NVIDIA GPUs is capable to solve standard task of RAW transform to RGB (compressed or uncompressed) for off-line and realtime applications.
 We've utilized it for different multi-camera systems and in all cases we've got very good results.
-GPU is a powerful means to do image processing for multicamera systems and we suggest to try our SDK for these applications.
+GPU is a powerful means to do realtime image processing for multicamera systems and we suggest to try our SDK for these applications.